bashlor/bashlor/README.md

 I'm Elie, a backend javascript/node.js developer with innovative project ideas, who doesn't like routine and new things.
 I can set a project up in the right path, plan forward and propose solutions.
 Hardworking, involved and determined 🚀</div>

-- 🔭 I’m currently working on a ingenious set of productivity tooling for grind addicts and monks.
+- 🔭  Curious about everything.

-- 🌱 I’m currently learning Rust, and it's one of my favorite languages.
+- 🌱 I’m currently learning Rust.

-- 🧪 There're repositories where I do experiments, don't be surprised !
+- 🧪 Love challenges and solving problems.

 <br/>